XxAntxX/Python_ShoppingList/Readme.md

 > 🚧 In this section, document how your project fulfills each criterion.
 ---
 The application interacts with the user via the console.
 Users can:
-- View the pizza menu
-- Select pizzas and quantities
+- Create, edit, save, and delete lists
-- See the running total
-- Receive an invoice generated as a file
+- List items, the quantity of it and the respective price (if known)
+- Can get an overview of all items listed, the quantity and the price per piece

 ---

 ### 2. Data Validation

 The application validates all user input to ensure data integrity and a smooth user experience.
-This is implemented in `main-invoice.py` as follows:
+This is implemented in `ShoppingList.py` as follows:

-- **Menu selection:** When the user enters a pizza number, the program checks if the input is a digit and within the valid menu range:
+- **Menu selection:** When the user enters an item, the program checks if the input is a digit and within the valid menu range:
 	```python
 	if not choice.isdigit() or not (1 <= int(choice) <= len(menu)):
 			print("⚠️ Invalid choice.")